 What needs to be covered by my travel insurance?

-Comprehensive medical coverage is most important.
+Emergency medical coverage is most important.
 Insurance policies vary, so read the fine print carefully to see exactly what is covered.
-Certain pre-existing medical conditions that increase the likelihood of a claim will be excluded.
-If you have a heart condition or terminal illness, you may need to provide additional information before enrolling in the policy.
-Sporty persons, off-piste skiers and bungee jumpers should check if their activities are covered.
+Certain pre-existing medical conditions that increase the likelihood of a claim may be excluded.
+If you have a heart condition or terminal illness, you may need to provide additional information before you can be offered a policy.
+Sporty people, off-piste skiers and bungee jumpers should check if their activities are covered.
 And injuries occurring during professional sports are generally not covered.

 Other things to consider